team4yf/fpm-plugin-socketio/README.md

   `fpm.execute('socketio.send', message!Object) => Promise`
   - message must contains a 'id' , otherwise it return a rejected promise

+- *WARNNING* The topic should be replace of the args.topic.

 - Subscribe Event To Receive Message
   - [ ] `#socketio/connect`
     ```javascript